 Never should the fruits of actions be your motive

 Years ago I heard a minister tell of a man in his home town who was “called by God,” and consequently refused to engage in any “worldly” activity.
-All day long he sat and read the Bible–or at least turned the pages in a leisurely manner.
-The pages were gilt-edged, so they flashed and gleamed in the sunlight during good weather when he was sitting outside on the porch.
+All day long (in good weather) he sat on the front porch so he would be seen and read the Bible–or at least turned the pages in a leisurely manner.
+The pages were gilt-edged, so they flashed and gleamed in the sunlight.
 Occasionally his wife would ask him to do a simple task or give her a little help.
-He would smile, lift his voice so the neighbors could hear, and reply: “Why, wife; do you not know ‘that I must be about my Father’s business’?”
+He would smile, lift his voice so the neighbors could hear, and reply: “Why, wife, do you not know ‘that I must be about my Father’s business’?”
 And that was that.
 Much later I saw a television program in which some people announced: “We just want to do our own thing.”
 When asked: “What is your ‘own thing”?”
 They answered: “Nothing.”
 Krishna warns us against this vacuousness of mind and heart.

 By the way, Krishna urges us to desireless action, but not to motiveless action.
 There is a difference.
 We are to act with a motive: liberation.

 Read the next article in the Bhagavad Gita for Awakening: How To Act